hxmelab/node-red-contrib-bosch-shc/README.md

 ### Get a specific service of a device

 Select a **Service** to send only objects of the specified service.
 As soon as any state of this service changes, the node sends a **msg** object that contains the new state.
-No **msg** is sent from the node if the service does not exist or is not related to the device.
+An **ENTITY_NOT_FOUND** error message is sent from the node if the service does not exist or is not related to the device.

 ![Specific service](docs/device_conf_service.png)

 ### Get a state

 To send only a value instead of the entire service object, enter the name of the **State** in the corresponding field.
-No **msg** is sent from the node if the state does not exist.
+The **service object** is sent from the node if the state does not exist.

 ![State of a service](docs/device_conf_state.png)